DoughnutsNCookies/Hackathon-DeCeipt/README.md

 ### Step 5: 🔒 Data Retrieval with Zero Knowledge Proofs (ZKP)
 >DeCeipt employs Zero Knowledge Proofs (ZKP) to ensure the receipt data's privacy and security.
 ZKP allows data verification without revealing the data itself, ensuring that only the wallet owner can retrieve and view their receipt.
 This method maintains the confidentiality of the transaction details while providing verifiable proof of authenticity.
-### Step 6: 📱 User-Friendly App Interface
+### Step 6: 📱 User-Friendly dApp Interface
->DeCeipt offers an optional app with a simple user interface for added convenience.
-This app allows users to visualize and manage their receipts effortlessly.
+>DeCeipt offers an optional dApp with a simple user interface for added convenience.
+This dApp allows users to visualize and manage their receipts effortlessly.
 Users can view their transaction history, categorize expenses, and prepare for tax filings, all within a secure and intuitive platform.

 <img src="readme/how-it-works.png" alt="DeCeipt workflow diagram">